Blepharoplasty (Eyelid Rejuvenation)

 If you are a smoker, you will be asked to stop smoking well in advance of surgery.
 Aspirin and certain anti-inflammatory drugs can cause increased bleeding, so you should avoid taking these medications for a period of time before surgery.
 Your surgeon will provide you with additional preoperative instructions.
 Aesthetic eyelid surgery is usually performed on an outpatient basis.
 If this is the case, be sure to arrange for someone to drive you home after surgery and to stay with you at least the first night following surgery.

 What will the day of surgery be like?

-Your eyelid surgery may be performed in a hospital, free-standing ambulatory facility or office-based surgical suite.
+Your eyelid surgery may be performed in a hospital, free-standing ambulatory facility or our office-based surgical suite.
 Medications are administered for your comfort during the surgical procedure.
 Frequently, local anesthesia and intravenous sedation are used for patients undergoing eyelid surgery, although general anesthesia may be desirable in some instances.
 For your safety during the operation, various monitors are used to check your heart, blood pressure, pulse and the amount of oxygen circulating in your blood.
 When surgery is completed, you will be taken into a recovery area where you will continue to be closely monitored.
 Your vision will be blurry as a result of ointment used to soothe and protect the eye during surgery as well as from the swelling that is a normal aftermath of eyelid procedures.
 There is surprisingly little discomfort, however, from the surgery.
 You probably will be permitted to go home after a few hours, although some patients may stay overnight in the hospital or surgical facility.